LucaNijim/Advent-of-Code/README.md

 # Advent-of-Code-2023
-These are my solutions to the 2023 Advent of Code puzzles.
+These are my solutions to the annual Advent of Code puzzles, starting in 2022.